tofuapps/tldr/README.md

 * Pip3
 * Pipenv

-To install the dependencies, enter the following in the root directory
+Once you're done, install the dependencies of the project by entering the following while in the root directory of the project:
 ```
 pipenv sync
 ```